cloudfoundry/credhub-api-site/source/index.html.md

 }
 ```

 CredHub supports mutual TLS authentication.
-Certificates issued by any of the trusted CA certificates are accepted by CredHub.
+Certificates issued by trusted Certificate Authorities are accepted by CredHub.
+To provide an authenticated identity in the client mtls certificate, CredHub requires the Organization Unit of the certificate to comply with the pattern `app:<v4 UUId>`.
 CredHub validates the [authenticated identity][3], signing authority, validity dates and presence of x509 extension Extended Key Usage 'Client Authentication' during the authentication workflow.

 [3]:https://github.com/cloudfoundry-incubator/credhub/blob/master/docs/authentication-identities.md